ncoghlan/misc/notes/python3/questions_and_answers.rst

 initial release of their PyPy3 runtime in June 2014).
-The initial PyPy3 release targeted Python 3.2 compatibility, but the changes needed to catch up on subsequent Python 3 releases are relatively minor compared to the changes between Python 2 and Python 3.
+The initial PyPy3 release targeted Python 3.2 compatibility, but the changes needed to catch up on subsequent Python 3 releases are relatively minor compared to the changes between Python 2 and Python 3, and the PyPy team received a funded development grant from Mozilla to bring PyPy3 at least up to Python 3.5 compatibility.
 Work also continues on another major compatibility project for PyPy, numpypy, which aims to integrate PyPy with the various components of the scientific Python stack.

+.. note:: The info below on Jython and IronPython is currently quite dated.
+   This section should also be updated to mention the new Python 3 only bytecode-focused implementations targeting the JVM (PyBeeware's VOC), and JavaScript runtimes (PyBeeware's Batavia)

 Jython's development efforts are currently still focused on getting their currently-in-beta Python 2.7 support to a full release, and there is also